 I feel there is a need for Atheism to stop being the preserve of the intellectual elite and reach out to the millions of people with less education who are still under the spell of fairy tales.

 Mike adopts a simple philosophical position: "god is an unnecessary postulate for which there is no evidence."
 He follows up with: "for everything explained with god there is a simpler explanation without god."
 He started bolshie and is still bolshie - but even he wandered off with concerns about reincarnation because he had not been presented with the arguments for and against the existence of god or with alternative ways of dealing with the question of death.

 I was born in Newent, Gloucestershire, where my father, son of a local blacksmith, ran the local bakery and my mother was the daughter of a local farmer.
 I was the result of a shotgun marriage and it seems my father used his bread round for purposes other than delivering bread - as I found out when a half-sister turned up on my doorstep when I was in my 50s!

 We moved to a dairy farm near Tewkesbury during my second infant school year and I went to another CofE school before going to a Council Junior School.
-Please click here for the recollections of someone who went to the same schools at roughly the same time - I didn't know him but his memory is infinity better then mine!

-I was a voracious reader.
+I was (and am) a voracious reader.
 We had no electricity (or mains water, or an inside loo) until I was in my last year at Junior School and reading during the evenings was done with the light of a paraffin Tilly lamp.
 There was a large illustrated family bible which I ploughed my way through - the wars and battles in the first part were certainly character forming!